mapbox/mapbox-gl-native/README.md

 });
 ```

-The first argument passed to `map.render` is an options object, all key are optional:
+The first argument passed to `map.render` is an options object, all keys are optional:

 ```js
 {